WinnyTroy/Django-Notes/UserAuthentication.md

 ###Creating a User Registration View and Template

 To provide the user registration functionality I will go through the following steps:
         Create a UserForm and UserProfileForm.
         Add a view to handle the creation of a new user.
         Create a template that displays the UserForm and UserProfileForm.
         Map a URL to the view created.
         Link the index page to the register page

+In the forms.py you need to create two classes inheriting from forms.ModelForm.
+We'll be creating one for the base User Class, as well as one for the new UserProfile model that we just created.
+The two ModelForm inheriting classes allow us to display a HTML form displaying the necessary form fields for a particular model.

+        class UserForm(forms.ModelForm):
+            password = forms.CharField(widget=forms.PasswordInput())

+            class Meta:
+                model = User
+                fields = ('username', 'email', 'password')

+        class UserProfileForm(forms.ModelForm):
+            class Meta:
+                model = UserProfile
+                fields = ('website', 'picture')

+Each Meta class must at a bare minimum supply a model field, which references back to the model the ModelForm inheriting class should relate to.
+UserForm also includes a definition of the password attribute.
+While a User model instance contains a password attribute by default, the rendered HTML form element will not hide the password.
+But if a user types in the password, it will be visible!.
+By updating the password attribute, we can then specify the CharField instance should hide a user's input from prying eyes through use of the PasswordInput() widget

+Finally, don't forget to include the required classes at the top of the forms.py model.
+            from django import forms
+            from django.contrib.auth.models import User
+            from rango.models import UserProfile